 - Use data to optimise workflows: Do a regular audit of help centre content and frequent customer questions to identify and fill in gaps in your workflows.

 - Take context into consideration: Look at a customer’s interaction history to deliver a more personalised and relevant experience.

 Support your agents:

-- Provide proactive service: Use AI-powered suggestions to serve customers timely and relevant articles from your knowledge base and provide purchase recommendations.
+- Provide proactive service: Use AI-powered suggestions to serve customers with timely and relevant articles from your knowledge base and provide purchase recommendations.

-- Make customer feedback actionable: Bring in a unified agent workspace so teams can deliver relevant, personal conversations on any channel—no more toggling between screens to understand exactly who a customer is and how best to serve them.
+- Make customer feedback actionable: Bring in a unified agent workspace so teams can deliver relevant, personal conversations on any channel – no more toggling between screens to understand exactly who a customer is and how best to serve them.

 Build in operational efficiencies:

-- Establish a team of leaders: Put together the quantitative research and qualitative analysis to identify your strengths and weaknesses as a CX organization.
+- Establish a team of leaders: Put together the quantitative research and qualitative analysis to identify your strengths and weaknesses as a CX organisation.
 Create a tiger team of leaders to identify internal processes and technology capabilities needed to fill in the gaps.

 - Upskill agents: Consider advancement opportunities that align with tiered training plans.
 Start with basic technical skills, including product knowledge, and then advance agent knowledge at regular intervals and consider how agents perform across different channels.